How Long Should It Really Take To Get Over Someone? Here's What Therapists Say

 The grief after a breakup can be totally debilitating, especially when it feels like months or even years have gone by without any substantive change in your emotional state.
 I once casually dated a guy for just five weeks before our communications tapered off, and now nearly four years later, I still have dreams about him and often catch myself wondering where he is and how he's doing.
 When he comes up in conversations with others, I can hear the anger and hurt in my own voice, and if I saw him again, I'm sure I'd still get a rush of nerves and butterflies.

 Many people out there surely have similar stories about frustratingly persistent lingering feelings for a past flame.
 So how long should it take to get over someone?
 It's actually a pretty tough question to answer—perhaps even impossible.

-The truth about getting over someone.
+The truth about how long it takes to get over someone.

 Clearly there's not much consistency here.

 The truth is, as nice as it feels to have a formula telling you the end is in sight, many people (myself included) just take a much longer time to get over past love, while many others take far less.